juancarlucci/energy-grid/README.md

 ![Energy Grid Dashboard](./src/docs/Energy-Grid-Voltage-Monitor.png)

-A real-time dashboard to monitor and manage energy grid nodes using React and GraphQL, powered by a WebSocket-based server.
+A real-time dashboard to monitor and manage energy grid nodes using React, GraphQL via Apollo Client, Vite, and Tailwind CSS, powered by a WebSocket-based server.
+The app uses Chart.js for visualizations.

 ## Overview